 For a staff member undertaking a teaching activity combined with a training mobility during a single period abroad, the minimum number of hours of teaching per week is reduced to 4 hours.
 If the mobility lasts longer than one week, the minimum number of teaching hours for an incomplete week should be proportional to the duration of that week.

-If the staff member wishes to combine teaching and training in one mobility at the same institution, the staff member submits a single application and Mobility Agreement to the home institution.
+If the staff member wishes to combine teaching and training in one mobility at the same institution, the staff member submits a single application to their home institution.
+The staff member will also be required to submit only one Mobility Agreement.
 Information regarding the training period can be easily added to the Mobility Agreement for Staff Teaching.

-The sending institution would then report the single mobility on Mobility Tool+ as a teaching mobilitybut will select the "Combined Teaching and Training".
+The sending institution would then report the single mobility on the Mobility Tool+ as a teaching mobility but will select the "Combined Teaching and Training".
 In addition to selecting this option, the beneficiary should enter the name of the organisation providing the training activities, its location and the duration of the training in the field "Mobility Comments".